sid-agrawal/OSmosis/README.md

 ```

 ## Typical workflow
-Some rules to make our lives easier.
+Let's follow rules to make our lives easier:
+* All the submodules are using a fork maintained by `sid-agrawal`.
+* All `OSmosis` commits go the `celluos` branch for every module, including the parent OSmosis repo.
-| Let's not push code to submodules that we do not reflect in OSmosis repo yet.
+* Let's not push code to submodules that we do not reflect in OSmosis repo yet.
 In other words let's keep them in sync.
+   * Using `git push --recurse-submodules=on-demand` should make enforce this.
+More on this below.

 ### Commit your changes
 TLDR; Commit and push individual sub-modules first, and then do the same in the parent repo.

-Just once set up this alias, which will get added to your repo local `.git/config`
+Set up this alias once.
+This alias will get added to your repo-local `.git/config`

 ```bash
 git config alias.supercommit '!./supercommit.sh "$@"; #'
 ```